Why South Africa?

 It’s not about rushing around the bush, ticking things off lists, but having a knowledgeable and passionate guide who will tell you all about your surroundings and the animals as he spots them on your drive.

 Another reserve I enjoyed was Mount Camdeboo.
 With a mythical sounding name, it is also in a mythical sort of place, high up in the Sneeuberg Mountains near Graaff-Reinet.
-I can recommend the flight from George over the bush and up into the mountains.
+I can recommend the flight by small plane from George over the bush and up into the mountains.

-Giraffe and zebra scattered as our small plane bumped along the grass runway.
+Giraffe and zebra scattered as our plane bumped along the grass runway.

 You may also take a helicopter transfer or it’s a three-hour drive from Port Elizabeth.